CWC North’s committee is in its second chapter of a story begun by the late Louise Rockwell.

 During Louise’s tenure, CWC North created the Anthony Abbott poetry contest for college students, which CWC continues to administer.
 In 2015-16, the contest was merged with the Deane Ritch Lomax Prize to form a new poetry contest with a category for college students that still bears Abbott’s name.

-The current committee includes: Ann Campanella, Connie Fisher, Caroline Kane Kenna, Lisa Kline, Carolyn Noell, Tootsie O’Hara, Paula Palmer, Sandra Phillips, Leslie Rupracht, Tasha Steimer, Gilda Morina Syverson, and Terri Wolfe.
+The current committee includes: Ann Campanella, Connie Fisher, Caroline Kane Kenna, Lisa Kline, Tootsie O’Hara, Sandra Phillips, Gilda Morina Syverson, Barbara Mayer, Dede Mitchell, and Tammie Wilson.